 Our GSRP World-Class Preschool Offers:

 - 24 Safe, Convenient Locations throughout Grand Rapids.
-Find a preschool that fits your needs on our website.

 - Highly Qualified World-Class Teachers who monitor each child's progress and partner with families to support at-home development.

 - Inclusive Classroom Learning that encourages social, cognitive, and physical development supported by a research-based curriculum.
 Children interact in both large and small groups.
 The environment and activities are designed to assist in the development of pre-reading, pre-math, science, social studies, and the arts.